NEBRASKA’S EARLY CHILDHOOD HIGHER EDUCATION PROGRAMS: SUMMARY OF THE HIGHER EDUCATION INVENTORY

 More than 100,000 children in Nebraska, age 8 and younger, are considered at risk for failing in school (Iruka, 2015).
 More than 47,000 of these children are between birth and 5 years of age and do not participate in a documented quality early childhood program, despite compelling evidence that doing so would improve their learning and developmental outcomes and success in school (First Five Nebraska, 2015).
 Many children between Kindergarten and the end of third grade are also at risk because the quality of their school experience is uneven as well.

 Nurturing relationships and responsive interactions are key to children’s healthy growth and development and to the impact of their educational experiences (Camilli et al., 2010).
-The Workforce Development Program of the Buffett Early Childhood Institute is committed to building a strong workforce of adults who care, nurture, teach, and advance children’s development through meaningful relationships and enduring learning experiences from birth through Grade 3.
+The Elevating the Early Childhood Workforce program of the Buffett Early Childhood Institute is committed to building a strong workforce of adults who care, nurture, teach, and advance children’s development through meaningful relationships and enduring learning experiences from birth through Grade 3.
 In order to accomplish this, a well-coordinated and comprehensive professional preparation and development system that can strengthen the skills of the early education workforce must be established.
 Higher education institutions in Nebraska are critical to meeting the evolving and increasing demands for improving developmental and learning outcomes for the state’s young child population.
 Therefore, as part of the workforce development program, the Institute in conjunction with the Center for the Study of Child Care Employment, sought to gain an understanding of the landscape of early childhood preparation in the state.

 The Early Childhood Higher Education Inventory